 Without the appropriate documentation, you won't be able to write the scripts.
 So, from the perspective of testing, documentation is your king.

 Both types of testing are vital for your development process.
 At Orangesoft, we ensure that the developed application meets all security standards and the clients' requirements.
-Contact us to discuss your next project details.
+Contact us to discuss the details of your next project.